Mohave people: 19th century

+20th century

+Until 1931, 41 years after its founding, all Fort Mojave boys and girls between the ages of 6 and 18 were compelled to live at the Fort Mojave Indian School or to attend other Indian boarding schools far removed from Fort Mojave.

 The assimilation helped to break up tribal culture and governments.
 In addition to English, schools taught American culture and customs and insisted that the children follow them; students were required to adopt European-American hairstyles (which included hair cutting), clothing, habits of eating, sleeping, toiletry, manners, industry, and language.
 Use of their own language or customs was a punishable offense; at Fort Mojave five lashes of the whip were issued for the first offense.
 Such corporal punishment of children scandalized the Mojave, who did not discipline their children in that way.

-As part of the assimilation the administrators assigned English names to the children and registered as members of one of two tribes, the Mojave Tribe on the Colorado River Reservation and the Fort Mojave Indian Tribe on the Fort Mojave Indian Reservation.
+As part of the assimilation the administrators assigned English names to the children and registered as citizens of one of two tribes, the Mojave Tribe on the Colorado River Reservation and the Fort Mojave Indian Tribe on the Fort Mojave Indian Reservation.
 These divisions did not reflect the traditional Mojave clan and kinship system.
-By the late 1960s, thirty years after the end of the assimilation program 18 of the 22 traditional clans had survived.
+In the late 1960s, 30 years after the end of the assimilation program 18 of the 22 traditional clans still survived.

+In 1957, the Fort Mojave Indian Tribe ratified its constitution.

 Population

-Estimates of the pre-contact populations of most native groups in California have varied substantially.
+Estimates of the precontact populations of most Native groups in California have varied substantially.
 Alfred L. Kroeber (1925:883) put the 1770 population of the Mohave at 3,000 and Francisco Garcés, a Franciscan missionary-explorer, also estimated the population at 3,000 in 1776 (Garcés 1900(2):450).

 A.L.
 Kroeber estimate of the population in 1910 was 1,050.
-By 1963 Lorraine M. Sherer's research revealed the population had shrunk to approximately 988, with 438 at Fort Mojave and 550 of the Colorado River Reservation.
+By 1963 Lorraine M. Sherer's research revealed the population had shrunk to approximately 988, with 438 at Fort Mojave and 550 at the Colorado River Reservation.